Builders Emporium: History

+Acquisition

 In 1962, Builders Emporium was acquired by Food Giant Markets, Inc. In 1967, Builders Emporium was acquired by Two Guys when Two Guys purchased its parent company Food Giant Markets, Inc. At the time of acquisition, Builders Emporium had 14 locations throughout Southern California.
 Two Guys later renamed itself Vornado.

 The chain was sold by Vornado to Wickes in two installment in 1978.
 In January of that year, Vornado sold 47 Builders Emporium centers in California to Wickes.
 In the following month, Vornado sold 12 Builders Emporium home improvement centers in New York, New Jersey and Pennsylvania to Wickes.

+Shutdown

 Builders Emporium was forced to close in 1993 after its former parent had a number of financial problems during the previous decade.

 Campaigns

-Builders Emporium was owned by the Santa Monica-based Wickes Companies, and an ad campaign from 1982–1988 features the slogan "We got the message, Mr. Sigoloff", referring to former Wickes chairman and CEO Sanford C. Sigoloff, in a campaign to restore credibility, consumer confidence and sales to the chain after Wickes' bankruptcy.
+Builders Emporium was owned by the Santa Monica-based Wickes Companies, and an ad campaign from 1982–1988 features the slogan "We got the message, Mr. Sigoloff", referring to former Wickes chairman and CEO Sanford C. Sigoloff, in a campaign to restore credibility, consumer confidence, and sales to the chain after Wickes' bankruptcy.
 The advertising campaign was a huge hit credited with helping the chain increase sales by 25% the first year it was launched.
-In 1988 the chain had sales of about 675 million U.S. dollars.
+In 1988 the chain had sales of about US$675 million.